 While you’re going to find a lot of items in the regular grocery stores here that are comparable to what you know from the U.S., there are likely some cravings that you just won’t be able to satisfy.
 Luckily, there are stores in the Geneva area specializing in American foods.

-- American Food Avenue – located in Cologny, just outside of Geneva, they have the best prices on American foods.
+- American Food Avenue – store front currently closed but located in Cologny, just outside of Geneva, they have the best prices on American foods.
 They even carry a selection of seasonal items, including all of the things you need for a Thanksgiving meal (minus the turkey).
 They also deliver and have great customer service.

 - American Market – located in Pâquis, in the heart of Geneva, carries a lot of American food items, though their prices are a bit higher than American Food Avenue.
 The store is located above American Dream Diner, a restaurant serving American foods.
 Tip: they might have stopped doing this, but generally if you eat at American Dream Dinner first, they’ll give you a coupon to get a discount upstairs in the store.